 Innovation for Change (I4C) was established as a response to widespread and worsening trends affecting civil society, including increasing restrictions on civic space and attacks on civil society organizations.
 I4C is a global network of people and organizations who want to connect, partner and learn together to defend and strengthen civic space and overcome restrictions to our basic freedoms of assembly, association, and speech.

-I4C Africa – known as Hub Afrique – is currently working to protect, strengthen and expand civic space in Africa by focusing on the greatest challenges facing the continent: good governance, transparency, and accountability.
+I4C Africa – known as Hub Afrique – worked to protect, strengthen and expand civic space in Africa by focusing on the greatest challenges facing the continent: good governance, transparency, and accountability.
 Hub Afrique has launched WE-Protect and WE-Account, which includes a continent-wide influence mapping of organizations working on the Hub’s priority themes.
 I4C members can access the map through the Innovation Lab on africa.innovationforchange.net to help inform their work.
 In 2018, Hub Afrique launched a social innovation challenge, which will select three innovative ideas to address transparency, accountability and natural resources management across Africa.